devonartis/aws-security-workshops/docs/builder-sessions/permission-boundaries-build.md

 # Permission Boundaries: How to Truly Delegate Permissions on AWS (Build Phase)

-Permission boundaries is probably one of the most important new IAM features that has launched in awhile.
+Permission boundaries is probably one of the most important new IAM features that has launched in a while.
 This feature addresses a longstanding customer issue, namely, how do I delegate administration to my users.
-If you have developers that need to be able to create roles for Lambda functions, system administrators that need to be able to create IAM roles and users, or any similar scenario, then you need permission boundaries.
+If you have system administrators that need to be able to create IAM roles and users, developers that need to be able to create roles for Lambda functions, or any similar scenario, then you need permission boundaries.

 ![mechanism](./images/permission-boundaries.png)